james-york/james-york.github.io/_posts/2021-05-14-podcast11-escape-english.md

 date: 2021-03-20 12:00:00
 file: /assets/podcasts/LLPP11-Escape-Rooms.mp3
 excerpt:
-summary: "In this episode, Adam, James, and Jonathan interview Judith and their students regarding their recent publication in LLP."
+summary: "In this episode, Adam, James, and Jonathan interview Jules and their students regarding their recent publication in LLP."
 duration: "44:55"
 explicit: "no"
 block: "no"